Applying to Dartmouth’s MPH and MS Programs

 Submit your statement in SOPHAS Program Materials / Documents, and then upload a file through the Statement of Purpose and Objectives section.
 (Note: Disregard the other areas of the Program and Materials section.)

-Recommendation requests should be given to two people who are able to provide a thoughtful, thorough and honest assessment of your academic abilities in general and, specifically, the ability to succeed in the graduate programs at The Dartmouth Institute.
+Recommendations should come from people who are able to provide a thoughtful, thorough, and honest assessment of your academic abilities in general and, specifically, the ability to succeed in the graduate programs at Dartmouth.
 To ensure your evaluation is thorough, and reflects all your attributes, make sure you contact your evaluators well in advance to give them sufficient time to write and submit their evaluations by the deadline.
 After you supply SOPHAS with the email addresses of the recommenders, SOPHAS sends the recommender instructions on how to electronically submit the letter.

 (Note: If you have trouble submitting in SOPHAS with only 2 letters, please put your own name in as the third recommender.
 This should allow you to submit.)